Keith-S-Thompson/rpn/README.md

 creates a version of `calc` that does not use signatures, for use on systems with older versions of Perl.

+You might need to adjust the `#!/usr/bin/perl` line for your system.

 `make` with no arguments creates the documentation files and `calc_nosig`.